-Friendships take work, just like everything else that's alive and breathing!
+Friendships take work, just like tending to everything else that's alive and breathing!
 You can't forget to water a plant or soon you'll find a pot full of dried up twigs!
 A new puppy has to be fed and walked and played with or you will have a disobedient monster on your hands!
 Being a good friend takes effort and can be a struggle for your daughter in the face of peer pressure and mean girls.
 But sometimes just breaking it down into how to care for a relationship goes a long way in helping her to approach friendship with confidence.
 Here are a few ingredients required for the care of every good friendship:

 Can you imagine trying to convince someone you liked them if you never actually made time for them?
 Wouldn't really work.
 Friendships thrive on time spent together.
 Researchers tell us that people who spend time with friends experience more happiness than people who are lonely.
 That's no big surprise!
 And happiness is good for our health.
 Therefore… spending time with friends is good for us!
 Proverbs 17:22 actually says, "A cheerful heart is a good medicine."
 Encourage and help your daughter make time for her friends.

 Does your daughter feel uncomfortable when a friend is going through a hard time?
 Especially if she's younger she may become distant and timid around friends who are hurting.
 Encourage her to "commiserate" with that friend.
 When a friend is hurting, the best thing for your daughter to do is to stay by their side and simply hurt with her.
-Your daughter may feel the pressure to say something like "It's going to be ok," or "I know things will get better," but the most helpful response is to do what Jesus did.
+Your daughter may feel the pressure to say something like "It's going to be ok," or "I know things will get better."
+But the most helpful response is to do what Jesus did.
 He wept.
-When he lost his friend Lazarus, he and the others who loved Lazarus mourned together.
+When he lost his friend Lazarus, He and the others who loved Lazarus mourned together.
 They just cried.

 Encourage your daughter to love her friends in these four specific areas - then watch her become the "real deal" when it comes to friendship!
 This is how a true friend loves.
 After all, there's only one true motivation for friendship, and that is love.